logo

 Psychotherapeutic Treatments for Postpartum Depression

-Psychotherapy, or talk therapy, is a cornerstone of postpartum depression treatment.
+Psychotherapy, or talk therapy, is the cornerstone of PPD treatment.
 It provides mothers with emotional support and coping strategies, helping them manage the stress and emotional toll of facing new motherhood.
 Through therapy, mothers can develop strategies to manage the overwhelming emotions often experienced during this period.

-Common postpartum depression causes include hormonal changes, sleep deprivation, and the emotional strain of caring for a newborn.
+Common causes of PPD include hormonal changes, sleep deprivation, and the emotional strain of caring for a newborn.
 By addressing these causes, psychotherapy helps postpartum mothers better understand their emotions and regain control of their mental well-being.

 Cognitive-Behavioural Therapy

-Cognitive Behavioural Therapy (CBT) is highly effective in treating postpartum depression.
+Cognitive Behavioural Therapy (CBT) is highly effective in treating PPD.
 This therapy works by helping mothers recognise and challenge negative thoughts, replacing them with positive coping mechanisms.
 CBT involves:

 • Identifying patterns of thought that lead to feelings of depression